capsule-rs/capsule/README.md

 capsule = "0.1"
 ```

-If you want to develop `Capsule` without using `Docker` in `Vagrant`, please check out our [sandbox repo](https://github.com/capsule-rs/sandbox/blob/master/README.md) for instructions on running our Vagrant VM environment and for others options not using either `Vagrant` or `Docker`.
+If you want to develop `Capsule` without using `Docker` in `Vagrant`, please check out our [sandbox repo](https://github.com/capsule-rs/sandbox/blob/master/README.md) for instructions on running our Vagrant VM environment, as well as others options not using either `Vagrant` or `Docker`.

 ## Contributing